matthewsides/Glossary-Of-Tech-Terms/README.md

 Debugging is the process of finding and resolving defects or problems within the program that prevent correct operation of computer software or a system.

+### How the debugging process can be used to help develop more secure, robust applications.